History of the Catholic Church in Cuba: 1970s and onwards

 Following the crackdown on the church in 1961, a massive exodus of both the clergy and laymen followed, with as much as 70 percent of Catholic priests and 90 percent of Catholic laypersons eventually emigrating from Cuba.
 The departure was encouraged by both the international community and the American Catholic Church.
 The exodus not only greatly diminished the church's presence on the island, but also inflamed tensions between those who emigrated and those who stayed.
 The remaining Catholics felt abandoned and left alone to deal with an increasingly hostile regime, while the emigrees often accused those who stayed of being collaborators.
 The remnant of the Catholic Church on Cuba withdrew from many sectors of operation such as education and healthcare, and turned into "a shelter, conserving the familiar, and shutting out the pervasive change".
-Catholics were discriminated in schools and in the workplace, and were continued to be persecuted for "counterrevolutionary authorities", although no explicitly anti-religious campaign was mounted.
+Catholics were discriminated in schools and in the workplace, and continued to be persecuted for "counterrevolutionary authorities", although no explicitly anti-religious campaign was mounted.

 The church steered clear of any conflict with the revolutionary government, and advised the remaining Cuban bishops to avoid any possible tensions.
 In 1961, Pope John XXIII sent Cesare Zacchi as a papal representative to Cuba, and attempted to reestablish relations with the local government.
 The government allowed Pope's Pacem in terris to be published in Cuba, and in 1963, the clergy was allowed to hold a requiem mass for the deceased pope in the Havana Cathedral.
 Afterwards, some Cuban priests started returning, while new clerics from countries such as France and Belgium also arrived in Cuba.
-The government persecution gradually diminished in the 1960s, and the church focused on internal reforms.
+The government persecution gradually diminished in mid-1960s, and the church focused on internal reforms.
 The church was to become "the vanguard of the for justice worldwide", and the local clergy promoted positive aspects of the Cuban Revolution.
 By late 1960s, the relations between the church and the government improved enough to allow for dialogue.
 The leader of Acciön Catölica, Mateo Jover, observed that now every Catholic who "has a certain cultural level, practices some professional activity, and is scrupulously zealous in performing his work duties... is not only tolerated but respected."